 U.S.-Israel Strategic Dialogue

-Today, Israel and the United States convened their semi-annual Strategic Dialogue at Israel's Ministry of Foreign Affairs in Jerusalem.
-The Strategic Dialogue, the highest level regularly scheduled diplomatic meetings between the two countries, highlights the strong alliance and deep ties that bind Israel and the United States.
-Deputy Foreign Minister Danny Ayalon and Deputy Secretary of State William Burns headed the respective delegations.
+Today, the United States and Israel convened the latest round of their Strategic Dialogue at the State Department in Washington, DC.
+The Strategic Dialogue, the highest level regularly scheduled diplomatic meeting between the two countries, highlights the strong partnership that binds Israel and the United States.
+Deputy Secretary of State William Burns and Israel’s Minister for Strategic and Intelligence Affairs responsible for International Relations Yuval Steinitz headed the respective delegations.